gurhub/ios-best-practices/README.md

 # Our iOS Best Practices

-Our iOS team's iOS Best Practices.
+Our iOS team's Best Practices.
 We copy [Futurice][futurice]'s document to create this document (2018, 3 September, 15:47 dated).
 From first commit date we have commons and differences.

 [futurice]: https://github.com/futurice/ios-good-practices